Falconry: History

 Evidence suggests that the art of falconry may have begun in Mesopotamia, with the earliest accounts dating to around 2,000 BC.
 Also, some raptor representations are in the northern Altai, western Mongolia.
 The falcon was a symbolic bird of ancient Mongol tribes.
 Some disagreement exists about whether such early accounts document the practice of falconry (from the Epic of Gilgamesh and others) or are misinterpreted depictions of humans with birds of prey.
 During the Turkic Period of Central Asia (seventh century AD), concrete figures of falconers on horseback were described on the rocks in Kyrgyz.
-Falconry was probably introduced to Europe around AD 400, when the Huns and Alans invaded from the east.
 Frederick II of Hohenstaufen (1194–1250) is generally acknowledged as the most significant wellspring of traditional falconry knowledge.
 He is believed to have obtained firsthand knowledge of Arabic falconry during wars in the region (between June 1228 and June 1229).
 He obtained a copy of Moamyn's manual on falconry and had it translated into Latin by Theodore of Antioch.
 Frederick II himself made corrections to the translation in 1241, resulting in De Scientia Venandi per Aves.
-King Frederick II is most recognized for his falconry treatise, De arte venandi cum avibus (The Art of Hunting with Birds).
+King Frederick II is most recognized for his falconry treatise, De arte venandi cum avibus (On The Art of Hunting with Birds).
 Written himself toward the end of his life, it is widely accepted as the first comprehensive book of falconry, but also notable in its contributions to ornithology and zoology.
 De arte venandi cum avibus incorporated a diversity of scholarly traditions from east to west, and is one of the earliest challenges to Aristotle's explanations of nature.